carlosengels/carlosengels/README.md

 #### Carlos Engels || Backend Developer
 ![Backend Developer](https://github.com/carlosengels/carlosengels/blob/main/background_landscape.png)

 I'm Carlos, a Denver based Dev.
 My main language is Java but I really enjoy writing in Python and Golang as well.
-I love network stuff cyber and got a good kick out of learning for the CompTIA Network+ and Security+ certifications.
+I love network security stuff and learend a lot while working to achieve the the CompTIA Network+ and Security+ certifications.
+I also have gathered a lot of experience working with REST APIs (specifically AWS) in the last couple of months.

 :hammer_and_wrench: Skills: Java // AWS // APIs // SQL :hammer_and_wrench: